 Bake in the oven for 20-25 minutes or until lightly golden on top and baked through.

 I don’t want to blow my own trumpet but I was so pleased and impressed with how this turned out!
 The bread was lovely and soft with a faint whiff of garlic throughout.
 The wild garlic leaves added a speckled effect throughout the bread and the brushed butter on top of each roll gave it an additional flavour and bit of crunch.
 This is a great way to make the most of wild garlic while it’s around and I bet it would be amazingly tasty with some grated cheese added to the top before baking.
+If you’ve got some spare leaves they are fantastic added to mushrooms on toast too!

 If you want to go outside and rummage around for edible plants, do take a quick look at my foraging top tips.